IrfaanKhalid/IrfaanKhalid.github.io/README.md

-# personal-website
+# IrfaanKhalid.github.io

-> Personal website built in Vue using Nuxt.js.
+Hi!
+This is my personal website built in Vue using Nuxt.js and deployed via Netlify.

 ## Build Setup